mikependon/RepoDB.NET/pages/tutorials/get-started-postgresql.md

 > Install-Package RepoDb.PostgreSql
 ```

-Once installed, call the bootstrapper to initialize all the dependencies for *PostgreSql*.
+Once installed, call the bootstrapper to initialize all the dependencies for PostgreSql.

 ```csharp
 RepoDb.PostgreSqlBootstrap.Initialize();